lucasagoliveira/intelligent_database/README.md

 - Windows: https://www.docker.com/products/docker-desktop/
 - Linux: ```curl -fsSL https://get.docker.com | sh```
 2. Initialize Docker.
-3. extract LUGARES21_PORTUGAL.zip into the "docker" folder and rename the extracted "LUGARES21_PORTUGAL.gpkg" to "LUGARES21_PORTUGAL.sqlite"
+3. Extract LUGARES21_PORTUGAL.zip into the "docker" folder and rename the extracted "LUGARES21_PORTUGAL.gpkg" to "LUGARES21_PORTUGAL.sqlite"
 4. Build docker and run it.
 Using the script:
 - `run.sh` on Linux
 - `run.bat` on Windows